martinw82/startifi_latest_deployed/docs/usersummary_readme.md

 *   **30% Platform Fee**: Covers hosting, payment processing, customer support, and platform maintenance

 ### Payout System
-*   **Monthly Payouts**: Automatic payouts on the 1st of each month
+*   **Automated Payouts**: Secure monthly transfers on the 1st of each month
-*   **Direct Bank Transfer**: Payments sent directly to your bank account via Stripe Connect
+*   **Direct Deposits**: Payments sent directly to your bank account via Stripe Connect
 *   **Global Support**: Accept payments from customers worldwide in multiple currencies
-*   **Real-time Tracking**: Monitor your earnings and payout status in real-time
+*   **Real-time Tracking**: Track your earnings, downloads, and payout status in real-time
 *   **Tax Support**: Detailed earning reports for tax purposes

 ### Getting Started as a Seller
-1. **Apply**: Complete our seller application with your experience and portfolio
+1. **Apply**: Complete our multi-step seller application with your experience and portfolio
+2. **Connect GitHub**: Link your GitHub account for repository integration and automatic updates
-2. **Connect Stripe**: Set up your Stripe Connect account for secure payouts
+3. **Set Up Payments**: Connect your Stripe account for secure payouts
-3. **Automatic Approval**: Get approved automatically once Stripe onboarding is complete
-4. **Start Selling**: Upload your first MVP and start earning
+4. **Upload Your MVPs**: Create detailed listings with our comprehensive upload form
+5. **Start Earning**: Receive 70% commission on every sale automatically

 ---